Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+3.31.0
+This has been a long time coming, but the 10+ year-old template system, which was a holdover from the earliest days of Multipurpose Colony Modules, is being retired in favor of the more flexible Omni Converter and Omni Storage system.
+Existing parts are deprecated, so your existing bases are safe.
+But new bases will use the new Omni system instead.

+BE SURE TO DELETE YOUR WildBlueIndustries/000WildBlueTools folder if you have one!

+- All convertible storage and template modules have been replaced with OmniStorage and OmniConverters.
+- Play Mode is no longer a factor; if you have Community Resource Pack installed, you get CRP converters.
+If you have Classic Stock Resources installed, you get Classic Stock converters.
+If you have both installed, you get both.
+NOTE: This may affect vessels in flight, but you can easily reconfigure your modules by turning off resource and skill requirements in Game Settings -> WBIResources.

+- Deprecated the Mk2 Tranquility Habitat in favor of its new V2 variant.
+NOTE: The new Mk2 Tranquility Habitat is dedicated to habitat functionality; no more template-based science lab capabilities.
+- Deprecated the D2 Lab in favor of the D2 OmniLab added in Release 3.14.

+- Renamed the S2 Cargo Bay to S2 Cargo Bay (Medium).
+- Added new S2 Cargo Bay (Short) and S2 Cargo Bay (Long).
+- Added new S2 Logistics Module- it is twice the size of the Short Logistics Module.
+- Added new Kosmos Science Lab.
+It uses the Mobile Processing Lab MPL-LG-2's IVA, and has the functionality that was in the Tranquility Habitat.
+- Added new Fjord Mk3 Command Module.

+3.30.1
+- Fixed floating cyropod models

 3.30
 - Added D2 Hab Ring: This is a variant of the Nautilus Centrifuge that has a Size 3 hub.
 It cannot retract its ring, and it sports 4 Omni Converters instead of the Pathfinder template system, but it's otherwise identical to the Nautilus Centrifuge.
 - Added D2 Conference Room: This is a half-height version of the D2 Briefing Room's upper floor.